wangyuchi369/InstructAvatar/README.md

 Run the following script to extract latents: `preprocess/infer_latent/infer_MEAD.sh`

 > **⚠️ Important Note**:
 > The GAIA model and its landmark extraction tool are closed-source, so **this step cannot be executed directly**.
-We provide suggestions later in this repository for training your own minimal GAIA-like model.
+We provide suggestions [later in this repository](https://github.com/wangyuchi369/InstructAvatar?tab=readme-ov-file#-your-own-minimal-vae-gaia) for training your own minimal GAIA-like model.

 #### Instructions
 The process to obtain the textual instructions is as follows:

-1. **Extract Action Units (AU)**: Use this script to extract AU features:
+1. **Extract Action Units (AU)**: Use this script to extract AU features by [facetorch](https://github.com/tomas-gajarsky/facetorch):
    `preprocess/MEAD_utils/detect_au/face_torch_mead.py`

 2. **Generate Instructions via GPT**: Use GPT to convert AU features into natural language instructions: